 Our study underlined cloud technologies have been fundamental to business resilience over the last few months, as business leaders were confident in their continuity throughout the COVID-19 crisis (92 percent).
 A big challenge at the start of lockdown to achieve this was increasing bandwidth.
 Working from home was not foreign for many organizations; it was the acceleration and scaling of their ability to work remotely that they had to undertake.
 Many of our customers during this time asked us to boost their bandwidth between different environments, and our customers in the cloud have seen traffic volumes increase.
 We have had to make sure those customers have flexible capacity that can meet their needs.

 As we slowly come out of lockdown, businesses will shift their enterprise IT strategies to assure business continuity and we anticipate hyperscale cloud will continue to grow.
 It provides organizations with the ability to quickly scale up or down depending on demand.
 Companies not on a scalable cloud solution have been hit the hardest by capacity and latency due to the shift in working remotely.
-They should learn from their experiences in the last few months and adjust their infrastructure for the future.
+They should learn from their experiences of the impact of covid-19 crisis on their business, and adjust their cloud infrastructure for the future.
 Businesses will need to alter their strategies and focus on adopting appropriate cloud technologies, especially non-cloud enabled companies that struggled during this time.